samiux/samiux.github.io/deepseek-r1.md

 ## 06 Install Open WebUI (Optional)

-The port 3000 is opened for all and it is not recommended due to security matter.
+The port 3000 is opened for all and it is not recommended due to security concern.

 ### Without Login